angelcatanzariti1/lottery_with_tokens/README.md

 # lottery_with_tokens
-Transparent, smart contract powered lottery where participans get tokens to buy lottery tickets and exchange their winnings for eth
+Transparent, smart contract powered lottery where participans get tokens to buy tickets and exchange their winnings for eth